Poka-Yoke for Quality

 A design FMEA is an analytical technique used by product or process designers as a means to ensure that, to the extent possible, potential failure modes and their associated causes have been considered and addressed.
 The design must be improved based on the results of the FMEA study.
 All the design and possible error proofing should be identified during the development of Design Failure Mode Effects Analysis (DFMEA) and integrated into design.

 All the manufacturing and process issues are prioritized to help identify opportunities for greatest impact for customer and return for investment.
 The most common tool used to identify and prioritize the issues is Process Failure Mode and Effects Analysis (PFMEA).
 The process FMEA method is used by the cross-functional team approach to answer all process-related questions and to quantify the results in the form of Risk Priority Number (RPN).
 The PFMEA tool helps the team to ask the key question to identify and implement the proper error proofing to improve the process.

-Set-up devices or inspection techniques that ensure setup is done correctly; for example, produce 100% good parts from the first piece on.
-Design Stage:
+Poka-Yoke System: Set-up devices or inspection techniques that ensure setup is done correctly; for example, produce 100% good parts from the first piece on.

-In a global market the cost of quality is part of the competitive advantage.
+Why Use Error Proofing?Competitive Advantage: In a global market the cost of quality is part of the competitive advantage.
 It costs far less to prevent defects from occurring in the first place than to catch them later through inspection and have to rework or repair them.
-Knowledgeable Workers:

-If machines (manual or robotic) include error-proofing devices, then there is assurance that the end product will be defect free.
+Predictability: If machines (manual or robotic) include error-proofing devices, then there is assurance that the end product will be defect free.
 This eliminates inspection and rework operations, as well as scrap.
-Reduced Variation: